Learn how to feed, maintain and save a backup of your sourdough starter the easy way!

 Do you like this recipe?
 Make sure to subscribe to our newsletter and we'll send you the latest and greatest!

-This post was first published in May 2020 and revised in August 2022 to simplify the instructions, with updated information and photos.
+This post was first published in May 2020 and revised in May 2023 with updated information and photos.

 Amy says